TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/days/readme.md

 <br>

 I got used to the regular blood tests and checkups at the hospital.
-I had to take more and more time off work.
+I had to take more and more days off work.

 <br>